neopass/neopass/README.md

 errors: []
 ```

-### Optional $ules
+### Optional Rules

-If you want optional rules - that is, rules that are considered warnings instead of errors - you can use both the validation chain and the evaluation chain together.
+If you want optional rules - that is, rules where errors are treated as warnings - use the `neopass.verify` helper function, which uses validation and evaluation together.

 ```typescript
 import neopass, { INeoConfig } from 'neopass'